ETHANHUNTMI5/MOVIE-REVIEW-CLASSIFICATION/README.md

 # Movie-Review-Classification

 Sentiment Analysis problem using Neural Network.
--IMDB dataset which has 50000 reviews.
+- IMDB dataset which has 50000 reviews.
 - output positive or negative.
 - hence a Binary Classification problem.